 This one is a great tip that you should integrate into your usual workflow.
 When you import an image into Lightroom, pay attention to the Camera Calibration section before you even begin with the basic adjustments.

 You will find that by default, each photo is set to be on a color profile called ‘Adobe Standard’.
 You need to change it to an option from your camera (like Camera Portrait, Camera Standard, Camera Landscape and so on).

 This will revive the colors you lose due to the default profile of Adobe Standard.
 It’s a great starting point when you edit your photos, and it’s a good habit to develop!

 The histogram is simply a graphical representation of the luminance values within a photo and how they relate to each other.

 While there is no “correct” histogram, it does become useful for determining ideal exposure consistency.
 Did you know you can actually adjust the histogram directly in Lightroom Classic CC?

 The histogram is divided into five individual sections.
-From right to left they are: blacks, shadows, exposure (mid-tones), highlights, whites.
+From right to left they are: blacks, shadows, exposure (mid-tones), highlights, whites (see above image).